Things to do in Myanmar

 - Capture sunset moments in beautiful spots

-- Ride a hot air balloon at sunrise.
+- Ride a hot air balloon at sunrise

 - Join the colorful festivals of Myanmar